 Using the maximum realistic gas generation rate of 0.0075 liters/hour and assuming no recombination or scavenging of oxygen, the 25 psig relief valve is estimated to first open in approximately 25 days for the worst case canister.
-Released gas will be vented through the pcol water directly to the containment or fuel handling building and is such a small quantity that it will cause no combustion concerns in the atmosphere of these buildings.
+Released gas will be vented through the pool water directly to the containment or fuel handling building and is such a small quantity that it will cause no combustion concerns in the atmosphere of these buildings.

-To address the issue of canister pressurization resulting from failure of the 25 psig relief valve a second relief valve is installed on the canisters.
-This relief valve will ensure that canister pressure does not exceed the design limit of 150 psig.
-The additional relief valve will make the canister single failure proof with regards to pressurization.
-This second valve will also be installed in such a manner to eliminate common mode failure of the two pressure relief valves.
+To address the issue of canister pressurization resulting from failure of the 25 psig relief value a second relief value is installed on the canisters.
+This relief value will ensure that canister pressure does not exceed the design limit of 150 psig.
+The additional relief value will make the canister single failure proof with regards to pressurization.
+This second value will also be installed in such a manner to eliminate common mode failure of the two pressure relief values.

 The recombiner catalyst is ineffective when it is under water.
 An evaluation has been performed to determine how long it takes an undewatered canister to reach 150 psig if the 25 psig relief valve fails closed.
 This time for the worst case canister is 139 days.
-A similar concern exists for the dewatered canister should a significiant amount of oxygen scavenging occur and the 25 psig relief valve fails closed.
-Assuming no recombination, (i.e. complete oxygen scavenging) the canister will reach the design pressure in 4286 days for the worst case canister.
+A similar concern exists for the dewatered canister should a significant amount of oxygen scavenging occur and the 25 psig relief valve fails closed.
+Assuming no recombination, (i.e. complete oxygen scavenging) the canister will reach the design pressure in 2362 days for a fully loaded fuel canister with 25% void volume following dewatering.